 There are several approaches to studying and reviewing the tasks.
 First, you may use the C.P.M.
 Study Guide.
 Second, you may use Section D, "Explanations for Answers," pages 93-124 of the C.P.M.
-Diagnostic Kit.
+Diagnostic Practice Exam.
 Third, you may study the sources listed for further reading at the end of each task in the C.P.M.
 Study Guide.
 Finally, you may use a combination of these approaches.
 My experience is that the C.P.M.
 Study Guide and the "Explanations for Answers" work very well.
 Some students also study the materials listed later in this paper.

 Several students in C.P.M.
 Examination review courses have expressed confusion between what the C.P.M.
 Examination study materials say and the on-the-job practices.
 My advice is "When studying for the C.P.M.
 Examination follow suit with what the study materials say."

 5. Repeat Steps 1 Through 4.
 After you have completed your study and review, repeat the diagnostic examination.
 A gap of three weeks or more should reduce the chances that you will have become conditioned to the diagnostic's questions.
 If you have studied effectively you should see your overall scores improve.
 Continue to evaluate your knowledge base and focus your study efforts as described in steps 3 and 4.